Skip To Main Content

 Dear Middle School Parents and Guardians,

-If we find that our Code of Conduct was violated, we suspend the individual from school—often for a period of 5-days along with what is called a “superintendent’s hearing” to see if additional suspension time is warranted.
-Besides the District’s response, members of our local law enforcement conduct their own threat assessment.
+• Law Enforcement Partnership: Besides the District’s response, members of our local law enforcement conduct their own threat assessment.
 If they determine there may be cause for concern, they do not hesitate to search the home or make an arrest.
 We are thankful for the partnership we have developed with the New York State Troopers, as well as the Erie County Sheriff’s Office, and grateful for the role they play in keeping our community safe.
+We are also grateful to have a SRO, Officer Piel, dedicated to CMS who works closely with local authorities in these situations.

 Sincerely,